Indonesia’s AF Expresses Continued Interest in SU-35s

 Moeldoko wants the requisition plan included in Indonesia’s Strategic Plan II for the 2015 – 2020, but the air force’s choice will also depend on available funds.
 The F-15 is significantly more expensive than other options, and if the air force wants 16 fighters, the state of Indonesia’s economy will influence what they can buy.

 There are always extraneous considerations in Indonesia.
 Still, if commonality matters, the F-16 is the only fighter currently in Indonesia’s inventory.
 The F-15 and JAS-39 are used by its neighbors, and have Asian support networks in place.
 Picking the SU-35 seems odd, as it would leave Indonesia vulnerable to becoming the 1st export customer, while worsening the fragmentation within an already-split Flanker fleet.
-Still, the existing SU-30MK fleet is a known quantity, whereas the SU-35 would require study for a full consideration of their options.
+Still, the existing SU-30MK fleet is a known quantity, which means the SU-35 is the only variant would require study for a full consideration of their options.
 Sources: Antara News, “Defense Ministry looking to replace aging F-5 tiger fighter aircraft”.

 2011 – 2013